aniass/Data-Science-Portfolio/README.md

 The repository contains my data science, data analysis, SQL databases and python programming projects which show my all self-study progress.
 Some projects are still in progress.

 In portfolio includes projects from:
-- **Data Analysis** (data visualization, data cleaning, and data exploration) with python and SQL.
+- **Data Analysis** (data visualization, data cleaning and data exploration) with python and SQL.
 - **Machine Learning** (supervised & unsupervised) such as linear regression, classification, prediction, recommendation, customer segmentation and anomaly detection.
-- **Natural Language Processing**: text classification, sentiment analysis and text summarization.
+- **Natural Language Processing**: text classification, sentiment analysis, spam detection and text summarization.
 - **Deep Learning/Computer Vision**: image recognition.
 - **Python projects**: web applications with Flask and  Streamlit, simple pipeline with python, automating with python;
 - **SQL and Python projects**: ETL process, basic CRUD.